moloewe-leuphana/moloewe-leuphana.github.io/docs/edit-mode/02_notebooks.md

 ##  **3 Download a Project Notebook**

-To download a project notebook, enter the interface that allows users to change notebook details by following Section 2 outlined above.
+To download a Project Notebook, enter the interface that allows users to change notebook details by following Section 2 outlined above.
 This should take users to the following page.

 ![](/img/doc/23_change_notebook_details_interface.jpg)

-To download a project notebook, click on the "Export Notebook" button.
+To download a Project Notebook, click on the "Export Notebook" button.

 ##  **4 Delete a Project Notebook**

-To delete a project notebook, enter the interface that allows users to change notebook details by following Section 2 outlined above.
+To delete a Project Notebook, enter the interface that allows users to change notebook details by following Section 2 outlined above.
 This should take users to the following page.

 ![](/img/doc/23_change_notebook_details_interface.jpg)

-To delete a project notebook, click on the "Delete Notebook" button.
+To delete a Project Notebook, click on the "Delete Notebook" button.